 I remember how it all started for me back at around eight or nine years old, where I’d suddenly be looking at someone and could literally see inside their body as if it were made of glass.
 Thinking it was really interesting; I never really did anything to verify what it was I was seeing.
 But that all changed a year or so later.

 In the 5th grade at the age of ten, there were sporadic, but tantalizing episodes where it appeared that I could voluntarily look into and through people’s bodies, like a 3-D color X-ray.
 I was way too cautious to ask anyone what it was I was actually seeing, so I naturally assumed that everyone could do what I could.
 But that all came to a head in short order.

 It was during recess in elementary school while playing some silly game in the courtyard that a blond, blue-eyed girl named Christine started walking towards me.
-While looking in her direction my vision somewhat blurred for an instant and suddenly I could clearly see that beneath Christine’s sky blue dress was a large plastic bag attached to her side with a plastic hose running into her body.
+While looking in her direction my vision somewhat blurred for an instant and suddenly I could clearly see that beneath Christine’s sky blue dress was a large plastic bag attached to her side with a plastic tube running into her body.
 What was I seeing?
-I’ve never seen anything like this before?
+I’d never seen anything like that before?

 I was immediately dragged into the principal’s office in order to be chastised for either sneaking into the girl’s bathroom or somehow peering under Christine’s dress.
 When I informed the principal that my X-ray vision suddenly turned itself on, he looked at like I was totally out of my mind.
 He sternly warned me that my actions could get me suspended or even expelled from the school and put in jail.

 As I was looking at the principal, I noticed that he had an appendectomy scar that never healed that well, I immediately informed him of this.
 He stopped screaming at me and turned ashen white.
 What I saw was a keloid, which I’d never heard of at the tender young age of ten.